Understanding ADHD Symptoms

 The Diagnosis Process

-ADHD is diagnosed by qualified mental health professionals using a combination of:
+Qualified mental health professionals diagnose ADHD using a combination of:

 - Clinical interviews